Narrative therapy

-Narrative therapy (or Narrative Practice) is a form of psychotherapy that seeks to help patients identify their values and the skills associated with them.
-It provides the patient with knowledge of their ability to live these values so they can effectively confront current and future problems.
+Narrative therapy (or narrative practice) is a form of psychotherapy that seeks to help patients identify their values and the skills associated with them.
+It provides the patient with knowledge of their ability to embody these values so they can effectively confront current and future problems.
 The therapist seeks to help the patient co-author a new narrative about themselves by investigating the history of those values.
-Narrative therapy claims to be a social justice approach to therapeutic conversations, seeking to challenge dominant discourses that it claims shape people's lives in destructive ways.
+Narrative therapy is a social justice approach to therapeutic conversations, seeking to challenge dominant discourses that shape people's lives in destructive ways.
 While narrative work is typically located within the field of family therapy, many authors and practitioners report using these ideas and practices in community work, schools and higher education.
 Narrative therapy has come to be associated with collaborative as well as person-centered therapy.

 History

 Narrative therapy was developed during the 1970s and 1980s, largely by Australian social worker Michael White and David Epston of New Zealand, and it was influenced by different philosophers, psychologists, and sociologists such as Michel Foucault, Jerome Bruner, Lev Semyonovich Vygotsky etc.